Lauren Kenworthy, Ph.D.

 Dr. Kenworthy's research interests are in describing and treating the neuropsychological phenotype of autism.
 She is an author of more than 60 peer-reviewed publications documenting non-social deficits in autism.
 She is a co-author of the Behavior Rating Inventory of Executive Function (BRIEF), which has been used in over 1,000 research publications to document executive functioning in various clinical groups.
 Her recent publications have focused on the role of executive dysfunction in autism and its treatment.
 She is author of a school-based, executive function intervention for children on the autism spectrum, Unstuck and On Target.
 She is currently completing a trial of Unstuck in low-income schools for children with ADHD and ASD.

-Dr. Kenworthy is the author of three books and multiple chapters on high functioning autism spectrum disorders and executive functions.
+Dr. Kenworthy is the author of three books and multiple chapters on autism that requires minimal or no special assistance and executive functions.
 She also collaborates on functional imaging projects at the NIMH and Georgetown University.
 A national and international speaker on autism spectrum disorders and executive functions, Dr. Kenworthy also serves on dissertation committees and as a journal reviewer.